nemeritz-ming/COMP6710_Lab_Exercises/src/comp1110/lab4/README.md

 good understanding of the stack trace, see if you can find all the bugs in the code provided in the class `Dice`.
 Make sure that the output of the program matches the specifications included in the comments of the class.
-Feel free to add any code you feel is neccesary to properly test the functionality of the program.
+Feel free to add any code you feel is necessary to properly test the functionality of the program.

 ### Extension - Heads or Tails